josiahjswab/slack-bot/README.md

 ```

 ## Usage
- DingDongbot lives in *Slack*
+ sdcs-slack-bot lives in *Slack*
   Upon installation it has access to the *Current Students* (Students Channel), *Key* channel and *Admin Reports* channel (where the magic happens).

  ## The commands are entered: ##
  >in the *message input* in any sdcs slack channel.

 **Type in**
 > **/doorbell**
 - To ring the bell (This sends a message to the *key* channel - alerting the staff to open front door).
 - A *"Got in"* button will be displayed in a private channel to the user, this is pressed to notify the staff that the user is or is not in the building.

 > **/checkin**
 - To check in.